Lupinus mutabilis: Description

-L. mutabilis is an annual plant.
-The stem is hollow and highly branched.
-Plant height reaches from 0.5 to 2.8 m, depending on the environmental conditions and the genomic properties.
-Due to the high vegetative growth, species from northern South America are taller than species from the southern Andean region.
 Its highly variable genome contains 2n = 48 chromosomes, which leads to significant differences in morphology.
 Several architectural types of L. mutabilis exist.
 The most common is the branching in V-form, which has the highest biomass production.
 The basal branching type has the positive feature that its infructescence is at the same level.
 This species is preferably promoted because of its early ripening, stability, and homogeneity in seed quality.
+The growing cycle varies from 150 to 360 days, depending on the genotype, altitude, and environmental conditions.
+Phenological phases are emergence, first true leaf, formation of the raceme on the central stem, flowering, podding, pod ripening, and physiological maturity.